Skip to main content

 rustup target add wasm32-unknown-unknown

-cd my_contract
+cd nexus-contract-template

 Build